Train operator LNER leads the way with growing passenger numbers

 Credit: LNER

 LNER data shows that more than 23 million passenger journeys were made on its services between March 2022 and the beginning of February 2023.
 Fridays and Sundays are now proving to be the most popular days for people to travel.
-Meanwhile, LNER maintains its lead over the share of the air market with more than 50 per cent of journeys between and , as people increasingly look to travel in a more sustainable way.
+Meanwhile, LNER maintains its lead over the share of the air market with more than 50 per cent of journeys between Edinburgh and London, as people increasingly look to travel in a more sustainable way.

 LNER’s ongoing investment and digital innovations means hundreds of thousands of tickets have already been put on sale for travel up to 8 September 2023, enabling more customers to plan ahead for great value fares for their summer getaways.
 Exclusive research revealed by LNER shows memory-making leisure travel is still high on the agenda this year, despite the rising cost of living.